a95z/django-e-commerce/README.md

 ---

-> **Note**: This README is for the current version of the e-commerce app.
+> **Note**: This README is for the current version of the Inventory management system / e-commerce app.
 Future updates will include details about payment integration, shipment management, and other new features as they are developed.